Dual Diagnosis Treatment Great Falls, MT

 Florence Crittenton Home And Services - 72.2 miles from Great Falls, MT

-Florence Crittenton Home And Services is a dual diagnosis treatment center in Helena, MT that offers treatment services for substance use and mental health disorders that include phobias as well as anorexia.
+Florence Crittenton Home And Services is a dual-diagnosis treatment center in Helena, MT that offers treatment for drug or alcohol use and mental health disorders that include borderline personality disorder as well as antisocial personality disorder.

 Address: 901 North Harris Street, Helena, MT 59601 in Lewis and Clark County